 This book argues that religion and science will not be opposed, not even different, but identical from a Vedic philosophical view, when science is redefined as the study of symbols with meanings rather than meaningless objects.
 It covers a wide set of topics ranging from the nature of free will, how God is both transcendent and immanent in the world, why the world appears to be ‘designed’ due to the presence of mind, and why a personalist approach to religion is essential to not just understand religious symbolism, but also make progress in the study of matter as a symbolic representation of meaning originating from a subtle conscious and unconscious reality.

 This book critiques evolution using ideas in mathematics, physics, computing, game theory, and non-linear systems theory, showing that there is evolution but it does not involve random mutation or natural selection.
 It goes on to present an alternative to modern evolutionary theory in which the environment evolves deterministically due to the effect of time, and the living entities adapt to this changing environment.
 The causality of evolution is therefore not from random mutations becoming larger changes, but in the larger changes percolating down to smaller ones.
 It discusses the contrast between this idea of evolution and other modern alternatives.

 A Collection of Short Essays

 The book adopts a unique approach to East-West dialogue, providing answers to Western scientific and philosophical questions by drawing from answers that were previously provided in relation to transcendental questions.
-There is tremendous interdisciplinary dialogue across Western and Eastern philosophy, and the Western and Eastern approaches to the study of life, mind, consciousness, and matter.
+It conducts an interdisciplinary dialogue across Western and Eastern philosophy, and the Western and Eastern approaches to the study of life, mind, consciousness, and matter.
 By contrasting these approaches, we can see how the modernist approaches can be improved by inculcating the ideas from an ancient viewpoint.
 The interdisciplinary approach is useful in understanding the current limits of science.